 However, if something does go wrong Baratza’s customer service team is renowned for being very helpful and generally superb.

-Overall, the Virtuoso+ sits somewhere between the entry-level machines, like Baratza Encore, and the more feature-packed advance machines like the Breville Smart Grinder.
+Overall, the Virtuoso+ sits somewhere between the entry-level machines, like Baratza Encore, and the more feature-packed advanced machines like the Breville Smart Grinder.

-If you’re an espresso nerd looking for serious fine-tuning at the finer end of the grinds scale, this isn’t for you.
-As you will see from this Baratza Virtuoso Plus review, this ability just isn’t there with this electric coffee grinder.
+If you’re an espresso lover looking for serious fine-tuning at the finer end of the grinds scale, this isn’t for you.
+Unless you know you want 300-350 micron grind size.
+Otherwise the jumps in grind size are just too big on this electric coffee grinder.

 Don’t forget to Buy Your Baratza Virtuoso Plus Today